 - Click on Low Power Mode drop-down from the right side, and then configure it to Never.

-8. Check Location Services
+Solution #8.
+Check Location Services

 Widgets like Weather rely on Mac’s location service to display real-time and correct information.
 Considering this scenario, the most vital step is to verify the Mac Weather app has access to your location.
 To check this, follow the steps below.